devdevgoat/coming-of-aige/COA_CH016.md

 "Ok, so then what?
 It's not like he can just walk out and hop in the truck," Carla said, balling up the make shift first aid kit refuse into the palm of her hand.

-"Honestly, it doesn't really matter if you think about it," Mouse replied.
-"Even if we can't get him out, if we can communicate with him, it might be better if he stays there."
+~~"Honestly, it doesn't really matter if you think about it," Mouse replied.
+"Even if we can't get him out, if we can communicate with him, it might be better if he stays there."~~

-"Really?"
-Victor said, a bit of surprise creeping into his voice.
+~~"Really?"
+Victor said, a bit of surprise creeping into his voice.~~

-"Well, I mean, what's the likelihood that someone looking for him will look at a random drug dealers house?"
+~~"Well, I mean, what's the likelihood that someone looking for him will look at a random drug dealers house?" ~~

-"No. I don't like it.
+~~"No. I don't like it.
 We can't just leave him there," Carla said.
-Victor turned back to the colored toy in his hand, nodding slightly.
+Victor turned back to the colored toy in his hand, nodding slightly.~~

-"If we can get him out, we will," Mouse said, still typing furiously on his keyboard.
+Mouse didn't reply, his gaze shifting back to the keyboard.

-"Can't we just ask him?"
-Wispy said, "If we can talk to him, then we can ask what he wants to do, right?"
+"Maybe Aige will know what to do," Wispy said, "If we can talk to him, then we can ask him to come up with a way out, right?"
 Mouse looked away from overly large screen, and nodded, a faint smile on his face.
+Victor smirked as well, tossing the unsolved cube back onto the side table.

-A few more pecks at the keyboard, and reached over and yanked several cables out of the side of the small device.
+A few more pecks at the keyboard, and Mouse yanked several cables out of the side of the small computer and jumped up.
 "Ok, let's go."

+"No!"
+Carla snapped, drawing everyone's surprise.
+"Some of us aren't exactly keen on the idea of going breaking into a drug dealers house.
+Wispy and I are out!"
+She said.
+She marched past the two boys, not looking at either of them as she stepped into the hall.
+"Come on, Wispy!"

+Wispy looked at the two boys, who shared the same expression.
+After a moment, Victor spoke.
+"Maybe she's right<!--need a better phrase here-->," he said looking to Mouse.
+Mouse lowered his head, then looked up at Wispy who was standing from the pile of electronics and boxes.
+But before he could speak, she was already slipping past them, following Carla.

+---